-A. The Association owns eight apartments, two buildings used as hostels and two buildings used as branches all of which are registered in its name in the Israeli Land Registry.
+- A. The Association owns seven apartments, two buildings used as hostels and two buildings used as branches all of which are registered in its name in the Israeli Land Registry.

-B. The Association has lease rights in the process of registration regarding 2 subdivisions on Hahalutz Street in Haifa that constitute 70% of the lease rights in those assets.

-C. The buildings include four properties registered in an endowment at the Registrar of Endowments and one restricted donation.
-See Note 15.C.

-D. See also Note 14.B.2 regarding usage rights free of charge.
+On April 18, 2024, the Association sold an apartment located at 9 Mishmar HaGvul Street, Haifa, for a total amount of NIS 800,000.
+The carrying amount of the apartment was NIS 83,000. - B. The Association has lease rights in the process of registration regarding 2 subdivisions on Hahalutz Street in Haifa that constitute 70% of the lease rights in those assets. - C. The buildings include four properties registered in an endowment at the Registrar of Endowments and one restricted donation.
+See Note 15.C. - D. See also Note 14.B.2 regarding usage rights free of charge.